numoonchld/numoonchld.github.io/_posts/2019-09-06-learning-to-learn-learning-modes.md

   - this helps them put together solutions to new taks begin learned
   - dreaming allegedly consolidates memories into easier to grasp chunks

-- execrise also is allegedly supposed to improve learning and memory capabilities
+- exercise also is allegedly supposed to improve learning and memory capabilities

-***